How to Conduct a Remote Interview to Find and Attract the Best Hires

 - Quiet background - Do your best to eliminate auditory distractions where possible.
 Silence your cell phone, turn off music or noisy appliances/electronics, etc.

-Practice 3: Consider attitude and tone.
+Practice 3: Consider attitude and tone

-Since tone can be difficult to communicate via screens, you may want to practice your delivery a few times before recording interview questions or conducting live interviews.
+Since tone can be difficult to communicate via screens, you may want to practice your delivery a few times before recording online interview questions or conducting live interviews.

-Practice 4: Choose your remote interviewing software and platform wisely.
+Practice 4: Choose your remote interviewing software and platform wisely

 In order to keep on top of a major influx of candidates, establish basic guidelines to keep you focused and on track.